LAVA-LAB/dynabs-jax/ReadMe.md

 ```

 Created figures will be stored in the `output/` folder.
 The runtimes and model sizes can be read from the terminal output.

+## Other benchmarks

+Currently, the following benchmarks are implemented and have been tested:

+- Dubins
+- Dubins_small
+- Drone2D
+- MountainCar
+- Pendulum

+To run one of these benchmarks, simply replace the `--model ...` argument above with the respective benchmark name.

+## Debugging

+In case you run into memory issues, place try changing the `--batch_size` argument, which is set to 100,000 by default.
+A reasonable setting might be 30,000 or even 10,000.